chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 {:.remark}

 **Remark**{:.label #DepthSepRem3}
   The "hard" example function $g$ constructed in the above Theorem is highly oscillatory within $[0,1]$ (see proof below) and therefore has an unreasonably large (super-polynomial) Lipschitz constant.
 So, perhaps if we limited our attention to simple/natural Lipschitz functions, then it is easier to prove depth-separation results?
-Not so: even for "benign" functions (easy-to-compute functions with polynomially large Lipschitz constant), proving depth lower bonds would similarly imply progress in long-standing problems in computational complexity.
+Not so: even if we only focused on "benign" functions (easy-to-compute functions with polynomially large Lipschitz constant), proving depth lower bonds would similarly imply progress in long-standing problems in computational complexity.
 See the recent result by Vardi et al.[^vardi2].
 {.remark}

 **Remark**{:.label #DepthSepRem4}